An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 These bacteria appear blue on the stain and are the most common organisms that cause pneumonia.
 They include:

-- Other Gram-positive bacteria that can sometimes cause pneumonia include Streptococcus pyrogenes (Group A streptococcus), and anaerobic streptococci.
+- Other Gram-positive bacteria that can sometimes cause pneumonia include Streptococcus pyrogenes (group A streptococcus), and anaerobic streptococci.

-- Moraxella (M.) catarrhalis is found in everyone's nose and mouth.
+- Moraxella catarrhalis is found in everyone's nose and mouth.
 Experts have identified this bacterium as an uncommon cause of certain pneumonias, particularly in people with lung problems such as asthma or emphysema.

-- Mycoplasma (M.) pneumoniae, the most common atypical pneumonia organism.
+- Mycoplasma pneumoniae, the most common atypical pneumonia organism.
 Mycoplasma is a very small bacterium that lacks a cell wall.
-Pneumonia caused by M. pneumoniae spreads when someone carrying the infection comes in close contact with others for a long period of time.
+Pneumonia caused by mycoplasma spreads when someone carrying the infection comes in close contact with others for a long period of time.
 It is most often found in school-aged children and young adults.
 The condition, commonly called "walking pneumonia," is usually mild and seen in the outpatient setting.

 - Legionella pneumophila causes Legionnaires disease, a severe illness.
 It is contracted by breathing in drops of contaminated water.
 Outbreaks are often reported in hotels, office buildings, and on cruise ships, where people are exposed to contaminated droplets from cooling towers and evaporative condensers.
 Outbreaks have also been reported in people who have been near whirlpools and saunas.
 Legionella pneumophila is not passed from person to person.
-Some experts believe the organism causes up to 4% of all pneumonia cases.

 Legionnaires disease was first described in 1976 after an outbreak of fatal pneumonia at an American Legion convention.
 The organism that caused the disease was named Legionella pneumophila, shown in this picture.
 (Courtesy of the Centers for Disease Control and Prevention.)